BioDepot/BioDepot-workflow-builder/README.md

 ```
 ##### Docker tab
 ![](./docs/images/def_docker.png)
 The Docker tab contains information about the Dockerfiles and build commands used to construct the container.
-This currently is mainly for documenting the provenance of the container.
+Currently, this is mainly for documenting the provenance of the container.
 However, we will be adding the option of generating the containers from this section rather than downloading the container from a repo.

-Currently buttons exist to copy a Dockerfile to the widget directory (Add Dockerfile), delete Dockerfiles (Clear).
+Currently, buttons exist to copy a Dockerfile to the widget directory (Add Dockerfile) or delete Dockerfiles (Clear).
 There is also a button to bring up the BiocImageBuilder utility which facilitates the building of Docker containers.

 ##### Widget definition save options and further customization by editing the .py file
 ![](./docs/images/def_bar.png)

 At the bottom of the window are the save options.
-To understand the save options, let's first explain the files gernerated by the Bwb widget builder after saving the definition.
+To understand the save options, let's first explain the files generated by the Bwb widget builder after saving the definition.
 The files generated for widget mywidget are
 ```
 mywidget/mywidget.attr
 mywidget/mywidget.states